Banner Witcoff

 Banner Witcoff, Ltd. is an American law firm that specializes in the practice of intellectual property law, including patent, trademark, copyright, trade secret, computer franchise and unfair competition law.
 The firm engages in the procurement, enforcement and litigation of intellectual property rights throughout the world, including all federal and state agencies, and the distribution of such rights through leasing and franchising.
-The firm has approximately 125 attorneys and agents in its Chicago, IL; Washington, DC; Boston, MA; and Portland, OR offices.
+The firm has approximately 125 attorneys and agents in its Chicago, Washington, DC, Boston, and Portland offices.

 History

 Banner Witcoff traces its history from 1920, in Des Moines, Iowa.
 The company's name was chosen when two regional intellectual property law firms, Allegretti & Witcoff and Banner, Birch, McKie & Beckett, joined forces to create a national firm.
 The firm opened the Chicago office of Banner & Witcoff in 1937.
-Subsequent offices were opened in Washington, DC (1960), Boston, MA (1985) and Portland, OR (1997).
+Subsequent offices were opened in Washington, DC (1960), Boston (1985), and Portland (1997).

 In 2021, the firm announced the election of firm president, Binal Patel.